Welcome to GOV.UK.

 Dumps are generated from production data in the early hours each day, and are then downloaded from integration.

-If you have integration access, you can import the latest data by running:
+If you have integration access, you can download and import the latest data by running:

 dev$ cd /var/govuk/govuk-puppet/development-vm/replication dev$ ./replicate-data-local.sh -u $USERNAME -F ../ssh_config